 - Good supply management and maintenance of microscopes

 - Clear standard operating procedures (SOPs) at all levels

 - An adequate budget as part of funding for malaria case management

-	The number of patients tested by microscopic examination increased to a peak of 188 million in 2012.
-The global total is dominated by India, which accounted for over 120 million slide examinations in 2012.
-The number of patients examined by microscopy remains relatively low in the African Region, although it has increased over the last four years.
+The number of patients tested by microscopic examination increased to a peak of 197million in 2013.
+The global total is dominated by India, which accounted for over 120 million slide examinations.
+In the African Region, the number of patients examined by microscopy increased from 33 million in 2010 to 50 million in 2013.

 - Technical consultation to update the WHO Malaria microscopy quality assurance manual (2014)